-- Average loan amount per business100 million yenAverage term of loan9 years and 11 monthsAverage amount of capital per business40 million yenAverage number of employees per business74 - Approximately 79% of outstanding loans are loans to businesses with 20 employees or more, and approximately 91% have capital of 10 million yen or more. - Covers a wide range of industries particularly manufacturing (approximately 39% of outstanding loans as of the end of FY2022)
+Average amount of capital per business 41 million yen

+Average number of employees per business 74 - Approximately 79% of outstanding loans are loans to businesses with 20 employees or more, and approximately 90% have capital of 10 million yen or more. - Covers a wide range of industries particularly manufacturing (approximately 39% of outstanding loans as of the end of FY2023)

-- Approximately 75% of outstanding amounts of insurance are insurance to businesses with 20 employees or less, and approximately 72% have capital of 10 million yen or less.
+- - Average amount of insurance acceptance per business21 million yenAverage term of insurance6 years and 3 monthsAverage number of employees per business7 - Approximately 75% of outstanding amounts of insurance are insurance to businesses with 20 employees or less, and approximately 73% have capital of 10 million yen or less.